ankith26/My-PyChess/README.md

 ## How to customise the game Using Preferences

 - In the main game menu(You see this after running main.py), click preferences.
-- Here you have 4 settings(more coming soon).
+- Here you have a few settings(more coming soon).
 1) Animations: When this is True, it will show the pieces that you move to slide smoothly(recommended to be True always, look better).
 2) Sound: When this is True, it will play sounds(recommended to be False for now, I am working on it)(a placeholder for future upgrade).
 3) SlideShow: When this is True, it will show a slideshow of images on main menu (recommended to be True always, look better).